Maps, Maps and more Maps

 Description

-Although this trail was on the marathon last year we have changed the location of the trailhead so that the route passes through the upper field.
-Follow the winding paved walking trail 0.9 miles past the open area with exercise equipment, beside the Charleston Plantation.
-As you go down the hill towards the old dam on the Obed River, turn right onto the dirt Plantation trail.
+The trailhead is in the second parking lot.
+The route passes along the paved trail towards the old dam on the Obed River, turn left onto the dirt Plantation trail.
 Enjoy this trail as it winds along the Little Obed River.
-At the end of the trail retrace your steps back to your car.
+At the end of the trail retrace your steps back to paved trail and return along the Obed River to the trail-head.

 Driving Directions

 Head out of Crossville on Route 70N, West Avenue, after 1.5 miles from the Kroger’s Plaza, turn right into the Obed River Park.
-Proceed 0.25 miles to the gravel parking lot at the end of the road.
+Take the third turn on the left into the parking lot which is the trail-head.

 TCAT Trail